By Lou Carlozo, dealnews contributor

 Here's another patriotic activity that takes place on Independence Day: spending.
 You can bet with July 4th falling on a Thursday, people will find all sorts of creative gambits to extend the holiday into the weekend.
 Hey, it's the American way!
 Last year, the National Retail Federation estimated that more than 160 million people, or 68% of Americans, participated in July 4th holiday festivities.

 We hold these truths to be self-evident: life, liberty, and the pursuit of statistics.
-So whether you're lighting a few sparklers on the front lawn, heading to the nearest beach, or buying flags for the local parade, here's the rundown on stats, spending, and trivia surrounding the Fourth of July.
+So whether you're lighting a few sparklers on the front lawn, heading to the nearest beach, or buying flags for the local parade, here's the rundown on stats, spending, and trivia surrounding the 4th of July.
+(And to find out what kind of deals you can expect during the 4th of July sales, check out our guide.)

 Americans on the Road: 40.8 Million